sourcegraph/handbook/content/ce/support.md

 ### How to find which Sourcegraph version a company is running

 1. Visit the [instances Looker dashboard](https://sourcegraph.looker.com/looks/436).
 1. Find the row for the customer's instance.
-(If you can't find it, ask in #analytics on Slack.)
+(If you can't find it and it's not an Offline Instance mentioned below, ask in #analytics on Slack.)
 1. Look at the version number in the row's **Latest Version** column.

 ### Offline instances